dtejwani/Tour-guide/README.md

 Building layouts to display those lists of data.
 Navigating between those lists using intents and multiple Activities or a ViewPager.
 Creating your own custom classes.

+It is part of UDACITY Android learning course projects